-Summer is finally on the horizon and with that, comes summer holidays.
-No doubt many of you will be getting excited, planning, booking and starting the countdown to a holiday abroad in the sun.
-One of the first things that everyone puts on their holiday packing list is always sunscreen, but how often do you think about wearing sunscreen at home?
+Summer is here and with so many of us still in lockdown, a little sunbathing in the glorious weather.
+One of the first things to think about is always sunscreen, but how often do you think about wearing sunscreen at home?

 Just because we don’t live in a hot and tropical climate doesn’t mean that we shouldn’t be wearing sunscreen.
-In fact, as it’s easier and more comfortable for us to spend time outdoors with the weather not being too hot, that should be all the more reason for us to be wearing sunscreen at home in the UK – and not just in summer.
+While the weather is gorgeous now, even when it’s cloudy there are lots of reasons to wear sunscreen at home in the UK – and not just in summer.

 Here are five reasons why you should be wearing sunscreen year-round, regardless of where you are.